wso2-attic/ballerina-integrator/examples/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 ```
   └──sending-a-simple-message-to-a-service
-    ├── guide
-    |   ├── health_care_service.bal
-    └── test
-        └── health_care_service_test.bal
+    └──guide
+        └──health_care_service.bal
 ```

 Create the above directories in your local machine and create the empty .bal files as mentioned.

-Then open the terminal and navigate to _sending-a-simple-message-to-a-service_ directory.
+Then open the terminal and navigate to *sending-a-simple-message-to-a-service* directory.
 Run the following command to initialize a Ballerina project.

 ```
 $ ballerina init